open/close all folders

 - In Metal Slug 3D one of the weapons that can be fitted to the customizeable Slug is a Pile Bunker that can be shot out on a chain or used as a ramming tool.
 Another part having a similiar function is Gunner Arm, essentially two Pile Bunkers placed onto the vulcan parts, if one equipped all Gunner Parts, the Slug will transform into Slug Gunner.

 - Ragnarok Online has a weapon by that name, but with no special qualities other than its incredible power (and weight), and a skill that truly goes with the trope - it's an attack used by Mechanic class while in their Madogear and it has a good chance to cancel any defensive spells or skills on the target it strikes.
 Only downside of the skill is that you need to equip the no special qualities weapon mentioned above.

 - Steel Battalion: Line of Contact introduces the Garpike, a VT whose signature weapon is the pair of Bang Needles flanking its sides, which punch through their target and explode.

 - An unlockable weapon in The 3rd Birthday.

 - Aigis acquires one in Persona 4: Arena which she uses to start off her All-Out Attack.

 - While he doesn't use one himself, Slayer from Guilty Gear has this as the name for one of his special moves, which is a sliding straight Megaton Punch (that supposedly punches with the force of an actual pile bunker).

 - Chuck has one as his weapon in Wild ARMs 5, making him one of the 3 melee characters.

 - Many of the walker-type robot characters in Tobal 2 use this as their melee attack.

-- Captive-bolt humane killers, used by abattoir workers or vets in areas as an alternative to the bolt-gun type, operate on much the same principle.
+- Captive-bolt humane killers, used by abattoir workers or vets in some areas as an alternative to the bolt-gun type, operate on much the same principle.